 Find the full year Bell Schedules here: —>Bell Schedule 2020

 Click 2019-2020 Class Meeting Schedule to see our bell schedule for the week.
 Our schedule includes a Collaboration block on Thursdays.

-Last year we found the time for each collab session was a little long, but the frequency was not enough.
-Therefore this year, every Thursday will be devoted to collab, but only for 40 minutes.
-During this time all grade 9 and 10 students will be assigned to a classroom to engage in homework, studies, and seek additional support on their course materials.
-Attendance will be taken – you will note “Assigned Time” on their schedules under period 12.
-Teachers will be present in every collab room, along with a peer tutor.
+Every Thursday there is a 35 minute collaboration period.
+During this time all grade 9 and 10 students are assigned to a classroom to engage in homework, studies, and seek additional support on their course materials.
+Attendance will be taken – you will note “Assigned Time” on student schedules under period 7.
+A teacher will be present in every collaboration room, along with a peer tutor.
 There are 2 specialty rooms with several peer tutors: Room 316 for Math/Sciences; Room 309 for English/Socials.

 Students in grades 11 and 12 who are not peer tutors may work in the library, cafeteria, or a few designated classrooms.
-Click 2016 2017 Class meeting schedule to see our updated bell schedule for the week.
+They can also drop in to the specialty rooms.